ansys/pymapdl/doc/source/getting_started/docker.rst

 Connect to the MAPDL container from Python
 ==========================================

-You can connect to the MAPDL instance following :ref:`connect_grpc_madpl_session`.
+You can connect to an MAPDL instance as indicated in :ref:`connect_grpc_madpl_session`.
-You do not need to specify an IP since Docker maps the ports to the local host.
+You do not need to specify an IP address because Docker maps the ports to the local host.

 Additional considerations